SteveWooding/fullstack-nanodegree-vm/vagrant/catalog/README.md

         for creating, editing and deleting animals.
 It also ensures that only the user that added an animal can edit or delete it.
     * `xml_generator.py` - Returns the data in XML format.

+### Templates
+The `/templates` directory contains the following files, written in HTML and the Jinja2 templating language:

+* `add_item_button.html` - Renders a MDL button on a page to add a new item (animal).
+* `delete_item.html` - Delete animal confirmation page.
+* `edit_item.html` - Form to edit the details of an animal.
+* `homepage.html` - The default page, which lists the 10 latest animals that were added.
+* `item.html` - A page that displays a single animal and its details.
+* `items.html` - A page that lists the animals belonging to a single category.
+* `layout.html` - This defines the common layout of the website and is the parent for all the other template pages.
+* `login.html` - A login page featuring OAuth Goolge+ and Facebook login buttons.
+* `my_items.html` - A page for displaying the animals you have added to the website.
+* `new_item.html` - A form for creating a new animal.

 ## How to Run the Project
 Download the project zip file to you computer and unzip the file.
 Or clone this